 - Alcohol and pork: Any role in the production, promotion, or sale of alcohol or pork products.

-- Involvement in unethical or exploitative industries: This includes businesses that are harmful to society, such as adult entertainment, weapons manufacturing, or environmental destruction.
+- Involvement in unethical or exploitative industries: This includes businesses that are harmful to society, such as adult entertainment, or environmental destruction.

 If your current job falls into any of these categories, it’s important to start planning your transition into a halal career.